 Instead, try some of these tricks to keep your colour looking fresh and vibrant:

 - Use hair SPF or heat protectant spray to protect your strands from high UV.

 - Saturate your hair in clean water before going into a swimming pool to stop your hair from soaking up lots of chlorinated water.

 - Wear a swim cap if you enjoy swimming regularly.

 2. Use a shower filter to protect your hair

 How hard your water is depends on geography.
-Some states have harder or softer water than others.
+Some areas in the UK have harder or softer water than others.
 If your water is hard, it's worth considering purchasing a shower filter to remove the minerals that make your water this way.

 3. Avoid using hot water to wash your hair

 Another top tip for washing your hair is to use lukewarm or cold water.
-Hot water lifts the outer hair cuticle which is one of the most common causes of hair color fading.
-We know cold water showers aren't always the most pleasant, but trust us, your blonde hair color with thank you.
+Hot water lifts the outer hair cuticle which is one of the most common causes of hair colour fading.
+We know cold water showers aren't always the most pleasant, but trust us, your blonde hair colour with thank you.